 The German Longsword

 In the German tradition of medieval combat, one master of arms stands out.
 That being none other than the 14th century master Johannes Liechtenauer.
-The leading expert today on Liechtenauer is Christian Tobler, whose translation and interpretation of the great master's work culminated in the book, Secrets of German Medieval Swordsmanship.
+One of the leading experts today on Liechtenauer is Christian Tobler, whose translation and interpretation of the great master's work culminated in the book, Secrets of German Medieval Swordsmanship.
 This was followed by the successful training manual, Fighting with the German Longsword.
 These books, and Christian's seminars in May 2003 and November 2006, form the foundation of MASHS German Longsword program.

-Novice practitioners will learn the basic theory and techniques of Longsword combat, focusing on footwork and body mechanics, the art of cutting, the primary and secondary guards and their application, and basic tactical applications.
+Novice practitioners will learn the basic theory and techniques of Longsword combat, focusing on footwork and body mechanics, the art of cutting, the primary and secondary guards and their application, the five Meisterhau, and basic tactical applications.
 These concepts will be honed through extensive drills.
 As the practitioner advances, more in depth training drawn directly from the Liecthenaur teachings will be made available.
-Included will be the concept of Vor und Nach, the vier Leger, the five Meisterhau, the vier Versetzen, other advanced techniques, and advanced tactical applications.
+Included will be the concept of Vor und Nach, Fuhlen, the vier Leger, the vier Versetzen, Windings, other advanced techniques, and advanced tactical applications.

 As part of our study on medieval weapons, MASHS also offers training in Sword and Buckler, based largely on the manuscript I.33.